Haddon Heights Paternity Attorney

 New Jersey firm assists with matters related to legal fatherhood

 If biological parents were never married during the course of a woman’s pregnancy, legal paternity is not automatically established, even if the parents have been in an exclusive relationship for years.
 Sometimes the process of establishing paternity is simple, but there are situations where significant efforts must occur to secure parental rights or child support.
-At Martone Law Group, LLC in Haddon Heights, New Jersey, I handle a full range of proceedings relating to legal fatherhood.
+At The Law Offices of Kelli M. Martone in Haddon Heights, New Jersey, I handle a full range of proceedings relating to legal fatherhood.

 Legal paternity is necessary to set visitation rights and support obligations